Rhosneigr: Etymology

 The name Rhosneigr is Welsh.
 Rhos is a common prefix in Welsh place names, meaning 'moor' or 'moorland'.
 The second part of the name neigr, is less clear, but it is likely to derive from the personal name 'Yneigr'.
 Yneigr was the grandson of Cunedda Wledig, an important leader in the area in the fifth century.
 Little is known about Yneigr, or how the village came to be named in his honour.

 Governance

 Prior to the 2012 Anglesey electoral boundary changes an electoral ward in the same name existed, electing a county councillor to the Isle of Anglesey County Council.
 This ward had a population taken at the 2011 census of 1,008.
 A by-election took place in November 2010 following the resignation of Independent councillor (and former council leader) Phil Fowlie.
 The election was won by another Independent, Richard Dew.
-Since the 1995 elections the ward had been represented by Independent councillors representing the Llifon ward.
-The two present councillors are Richard Dew (Ind.) and Gwilym O. Jones (Ind.).
+From the 1995 elections the ward had been represented by Independent councillors representing the Llifon ward.
+Richard Dew (Ind.) and Gwilym O. Jones (Ind.) were elected.
+The next by-election took place on May 5th 2022 for the revised ward of Crigyll at which 2 councillors were elected: Douglas Massie Fowlie, independent and Neville Evans, Plaid Cymru.

 Rhosneigr is in the community of Llanfaelog, which elects a community council.